SeanMcP/contraction-tracker/README.md

 ### To-do
 - Styling
-- Create logo and favicon
+- Create (a better) logo and favicon
-- Return stopwatch to 0 after stop

 ### Considerations
 - Flash notification when frequency is at certain point (change color)